Hengle/Folkvangr/README.md

 The game will be an RPG with a narrative storyline and unique game mechanics.
 The scale of the world will be determined by budget, but it will likely not be a full open world.

-The game will like use a propriety engine, but middleware options or Unity may be considered depending on the preferences of the technical director.
+The game will like use a propriety engine, but middleware options, Unreal, or Unity may be considered depending on the preferences of the technical director.
 This will be determined before the crowdfunding campaign.

+If any animation studios or game distribution companies are willing to offer to help produce and distribute the IP, those options will be considered.
+However, independent crowdfunded production is presumed to be the more likely scenario.